jawah/niquests/docs/user/advanced.rst

 .. note:: Access property ``ocsp_verified`` in both ``PreparedRequest``, and ``Response`` to have information about this post handshake verification.

+.. warning:: You may be interested in caching and restoring the OCSP validator state in between runs for performance concerns.
+To achieve that you are invited to pickle and restore your ``niquests.Session`` object.

 Specify HTTP/3 capable endpoint preemptively
 --------------------------------------------